zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec03.md

 ### NO-RESPONSE-NSEC-QUERY
-No in response from one NS on NSEC query.
+No response from one NS on NSEC query.

 * Zone: "no-response-nsec-query.dnssec03.xa"
  * Normal responses from ns1.